bablokb/nerd-alarmclock/doc/keyboard.md

 Currently, only two sets of overloaded functions are defined, initiated by button `1` and by button `2`.

+Starting with version 2, the nerd-alarmclock supports a fifth button for special actions, e.g. for snoozing an alarm (see below).

+If you don't have a fifth button, you can redefine button-4 to take over these functions (but you loose an alarm).

 Default Functions
 -----------------